-The Trillium Center offers hands-on education and farm tours, we are currently focusing on online education and farm tours.
-Jump to our Calendar here.
+The Trillium Center offers hands-on education and farm tours, we are currently focusing on online education and local community classes at the Conneaut Arts Center.
 We are working toward a community that values local food, local herbal medicine, and the preservation of at-risk species and traditional ways of living.

 This is the youngest part of the Trillium Center.
 Most of our activities focus on hands-on classes.
 The online classes are designed to help you get more comfortable with the basic ideas of traditional western herbalism.
 For us, traditional means drawing influence from our European and North American ancestors while focusing on the abundant wild and easy-to-grow plants within our region.
 Click on the title for details.

-The first class, Crafting Transformation, covers the use of the elements, cardinal and spiritual directions, herbal energetics, and has recipes and activities to try at home.
+The first class, Crafting with the Elements, covers the use of the elements, cardinal and spiritual directions, herbal energetics, and has recipes and activities to try at home.

 We expect this part of the Trillium Center to grow, so if you have a request for an online class, webinar, or discussion, please get in touch.